astaba/tut_next_js/README.md

 **How:**
 Route groups allow you to organize files into logical groups without affecting the URL path structure.
 When you create a new folder using parentheses `()`, the name won't be included in the URL path.
 So `/dashboard/(overview)/page.tsx` becomes `/dashboard`.
 Here, you're using a route group to ensure `loading.tsx` only applies to your dashboard overview page.
 However, you can also use route groups to separate your application into sections (e.g. `(marketing)` routes and `(shop)` routes) or by teams for larger applications...

+## Streaming a component

+**React `Suspense` API** allows you to defer rendering parts of your application until some condition is met (e.g. data is loaded).
+You can wrap your dynamic components in Suspense.
+Then, pass it a fallback component to show while the dynamic component loads.

+### Deciding where to place your Suspense boundaries

+Where you place your Suspense boundaries will depend on a few things:

+1. How you want the user to experience the page as it streams.
+2. What content you want to prioritize.
+3. If the components rely on data fetching.

+Take a look at your dashboard page, is there anything you would've done differently?

+Don't worry.
+There isn't a right answer.

+- You could stream the whole page like we did with loading.tsx... but that may lead to a longer loading time if one of the components has a slow data fetch.
+- You could stream every component individually... but that may lead to UI popping into the screen as it becomes ready.
+- You could also create a staggered effect by streaming page sections.
+But you'll need to create wrapper components.

+Where you place your suspense boundaries will vary depending on your application.
+In general, it's good practice to move your data fetches down to the components that need it, and then wrap those components in Suspense.
+But there is nothing wrong with streaming the sections or the whole page if that's what your application needs.

+Don't be afraid to experiment with Suspense and see what works best, it's a powerful API that can help you create more delightful user experiences.